rubentrancoso/energy-trade/README.md

-# energy-trade
-Distributed microservices simulation for energy trading.
-Includes order, pricing, audit, and notification services with REST APIs and centralized log collection for observability.
-Built with Spring Boot and Log4j2 custom HTTP appender.
+#EnergyTradeSim – Distributed Microservices Simulation for Energy Trading

+EnergyTradeSim is a distributed microservices-based simulation environment designed to model and test scenarios in an energy trading context.
+It includes services for order management, pricing, auditing, notifications, and external quotation retrieval, all communicating through REST and integrated with a centralized log collector for observability.

+Ideal for testing distributed systems patterns, logging strategies, and service-to-service interactions in real-world energy trade workflows.